 Breeding

 Breeding in the wild takes place anywhere between June and September in Northern Australia and between August and January in the South.
 Although budgerigars are opportunistic breeders, they do show affection to their flock mates by preening or feeding one another.
 Populations in some areas have increased as a result of increased water.
-Nests are generally made in holes in trees, fence posts, or grounded logs.
+Nests are generally made in holes in trees, fence posts, or fallen logs.
 Four to six eggs are laid at a time.

 Population